Phones, Internet and WiFi & IT Consultants

 - The resolution of networking related errors

-Information Technology Consultants provide Residents with IT services and support.
-You may reach the IT Consultants at email@example.com if you are experiencing any of the above problems.
+You may reach the IT Consultant at firstname.lastname@example.org if you are experiencing any of the above problems.
 It is important that you include your name and room number in the subject line of the email.
-Alternatively, you may call them (using your room phone) if the IT Consultant whom you are calling is not present, you may decide to leave a voice message and the IT Consultants will endeavour to schedule an appointment with you at a later date and time.
+Alternatively, you may call (using your room phone) and if the IT Consultant whom you are calling is not present, you may decide to leave a voice message and the IT Consultant will endeavour to schedule an appointment with you at a later date and time.

 Please note: the IT Team are ANU Students and may not be able to assist with your problem immediately.
-Where an IT Consultant is unable to assist a Resident with a computer problem the problem may be referred to the Business Manager for resolution.
+Where an IT Consultant is unable to assist a Resident with a computer problem the problem may be referred to the Office for resolution.